Program Offerings

 Master’s Program

-This program is ideal for professionals that are interested in meeting the high demand for well-trained specialists in program evaluation, particularly in educational settings.
+This program is ideal for professionals interested in developing skills to meet the demand for well-trained specialists in program evaluation.

 Research Evaluation Methods